-I was blessed to be able to share the story of how I discovered God's existence with the high school students at this Christian International school.
+I was blessed to share the story of how I discovered that God was real with the high school students at this Christian International school.

-I was also able to share with the elementary kids...at one point I used the illustration of how difficult it would be to write without our hands and I asked for a volunteer to come up and try...this young boy was able to write his name amazingly well holding the pencil in his mouth...the illustration almost didn't work! :)
+I was also shared a different lesson with the elementary kids.
+At one point, I used the illustration of how difficult it would be to write without our hands, and I asked for a volunteer to come up and try.
+This young boy was able to write his name amazingly well holding the pencil in his mouth...the illustration almost didn't work ;)

 My dear colleague, Fernanda, and I celebrated our birthdays together on Nov.
 8 and 9!

-We dressed in the same capulanas, ate delicious cakes, and had lots of laughs :o)
+We dressed in the same capulanas, ate delicious cakes, and had lots of laughs.

 After four years of praying for Julia and Sergio, I rejoiced to participate in their special day.

-I've just finished working with a medical ministry visit with my Brazilian friends whom I knew from my church in the U.S., Novo Comeco, 8 years ago (!), Drs.
-Mario and Renata Gomes, with their son Rodrigo.
+I've just finished working with a medical ministry visit with my Brazilian friends whom I knew from my church in the U.S., Novo Comeco, 8 years ago, Doctors Mario and Renata Gomes, with their son Rodrigo.